Women's Studies

 More Info

-The major requires 30 credits of coursework in Women's Studies core and elective courses, at least 24 credits of which must be at the 3000/4000 level.
-All 30 credits must be completed with minimum grades of C. Students have the option to take elective courses from a variety of departments in addition to those classes offered under the WST prefix designation.
+The Women’s Studies major requires 30 credits of coursework in Women's Studies core and elective courses, at least 24 credits of which must be at the 3000/4000 level.
+All 30 credits must be completed with minimum grades of C. A minimum of 18 credits for the major must be taken at UF.
+Students have the option to take elective courses from a variety of departments in addition to those classes offered under the WST prefix designation.

 Students are encouraged to fulfill some of the requirements with appropriate study-abroad courses and may petition the program to count courses outside of WST toward the major if they have significant (greater than 50 percent) gender, sexuality, and women’s studies content.
-Students should use the approved plan of study worksheets to plan and track their progress through the degree.
 Many courses offered in other departments are approved for Women's Studies credit and a semester-by-semester list of them is maintained on the program’s website.

 More Info